-Affordable Outpatient Drug & Alcohol Dependency Treatment for the LGBT and HIV+ Communities
+Affordable Outpatient Substance USe Treatment for the LGBT and HIV+ Communities

 Have you been struggling with addiction but felt you couldn’t really open up around others outside of the community?
-One of the reasons we have been so successful in our 30+ years of providing outpatient substance abuse (alcohol and/or drugs) treatment is that our state-licensed professional therapists not only specialize in this area, but they also understand how addiction can be complicated with other mental health issues.
+One of the reasons we have been so successful in our 30+ years of providing outpatient substance use (alcohol and/or drugs) treatment is that our state-licensed professional therapists not only specialize in this area, but they also understand how addiction can be complicated to treat along with other mental health issues.

 If what you’re dealing with is layered with other factors like being LGBT or living with HIV/AIDS, you may not feel comfortable or safe talking in front of others.
-We will help you through an initial 8-week Intensive Outpatient Program (IOP) and then Relapse Prevention.
-We will make sure you find other support systems to enhance and sustain your recovery as you step out into the world, no longer chemically dependent.
+The Montrose Center offers a sensitive treatment environment targeted to lesbian, gay, bisexual and transgendered individuals and those living with HIV/AIDS.
+We will help you through an initial 8-week Intensive Outpatient Program (IOP) and then Relapse Prevention (8 weeks).
+We will make sure you find other support systems to enhance and sustain your recovery as you step out into the world.
 Services include:

 8-week Intensive Outpatient Program (IOP)